shyybi/smashsession/README.md

 GateauLune - https://x.com/gateaulune_

 This project is an open source website allowing the creation of sessions for players from the smash bro community.

+To run the project, open 2 CLI
+on the first run "npm start" and on the second "node src/backend/server,js"